3 Common Tree Insects Wichita Homeowners Should Watch For

 As the temperatures rise and spring arrives in Wichita, so do tree insects that threaten your landscape.
 These pests can cause plenty of damage, from minor aesthetic harm to outright killing the tree.

-To help protect your trees from these pesky bugs, homeowners need to inspect them regularly.
+To help protect trees from these pesky bugs, homeowners must inspect them regularly.
 But for the inspection to be effective, you must know what to look for and what to do when you detect tree insects to protect your property from further harm.

 1. Scale Insects